 What is Temporary Registration?

-To register as a temporary patient with us simply speak with one of our receptionists or print out the form below and bring it to one of our surgeries.
-You will need to bring a form of photo ID.
+To register as a temporary patient with us, speak with our reception team and fill in a GMS3 form.
+Alternatively, you can print out the form below and bring it to your surgery.
+You will need to bring two forms of ID, a photo ID and a separate proof of address.